vyra-entity/vyra_base_python/docs/com/overview.rst

-COM API-Übersicht
+COM API Overview
 =================

-Diese Seite bietet eine vollständige Übersicht über alle Kommunikations-APIs in vyra_base.com.
+This page provides a complete overview of all communication APIs in vyra_base.com.

-ROS2 Kommunikation (Datalayer)
+ROS2 Communication (Datalayer)
 -------------------------------

 Services